Battle of Polonka: Background

-The battle
+Battle

 First to attack were the Russians, who stormed the Polonka river levee.
 They were met with a heavy fire of the Polish-Lithuanian dragoons, and then a Polish hussar unit counterattacked, pushing the Russians back to their starting positions.
 Khovansky then decided to attack Lithuanian flank, using his cavalry.
 The Lithuanians, however, fiercely resisted the assault, and did not retreat to the river swamp.

 When dragoons of Stefan Czarniecki captured eastern bank of the levee, whole Polish - Lithuanian army carried out a frontal assault.
 Cavalry unit of Colonel Gabriel Wojnillowicz, which had been hidden behind Polish lines, bypassed the swamp and attacked left wing of the Russians.
 The Polish hussars and pancerni cavalry forced the Russian foot out of prepared positions, while the Commonwealth cavalry on the right attacked the Russian rear, which drove off the Muscovite horse and left the Russian infantry exposed.
 The Russians retreated towards Polock, and on the way they were chased by the Lithuanians, who killed hundreds.
 Khovansky himself managed to survive, together with a small cavalry group.
 Russian infantry, which remained at the battleground, was massacred or captured by the Commonwealth forces.